philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 forall_foo($BVar(0)) :- foo($Var()).
 ```

 How do we support metavariables in datalog?
-That brings us to:
+That brings us to terms.

 # Terms
 We need to reexamine the terms and data objects offered by default by souffle datalog.
 We need to have enough room in them to discuss metavariables (non grounded things).

 This quickly brings us to start reading up on term indexing.

 ##  Term Indexing
 Term indexing is an old problem.
 Tabled prolog and resolution provers need to be able to search over very large sets of terms.